misheska/misheska.github.com/source/_posts/2013-12-26-set-up-a-sane-ruby-cookbook-authoring-environment-for-chef.markdown

     $ rvm --version
     -bash: rvm: command not found

-If you want to switch to Rbenv (which is recommended), make sure that you [completely remove RVM first](http://stackoverflow.com/questions/3558656/how-can-i-remove-rvm-ruby-version-manager-from-my-system)
+If you want to switch to Chruby (which is recommended), make sure that you [completely remove RVM first](http://stackoverflow.com/questions/3558656/how-can-i-remove-rvm-ruby-version-manager-from-my-system)
-(as Rbenv and RVM cannot coexist because RVM overrides the `gem` command with a function specific to RVM).
+(as Chruby and RVM cannot coexist because RVM overrides the `gem` command with a function specific to RVM).

 - - -